toolness/hackasaurus-puppet-data/README.md

 This is an attempt to concisely define and document the server configuration for [Hackasaurus][] sites using [Puppet Best Practices][].

-Deployment is assumed to target a bare Ubuntu maverick server (10.10).
+Deployment is assumed to target a bare Ubuntu natty server (11.04).
 All other dependencies are automatically installed by the various configuration files in this repository.

 If your SSH key can be used to access the remote server as root, then you can run `tools/deploy.py` to deploy Hackasaurus applications to the remote server.